sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 # ABSTRACT: Quick Greetings for the world
 ```

-Now we are ready to build our distribution by issuing `dzil`'s `build` command
+Now we are ready to actually build our distribution by issuing `dzil`'s `build`
-from the top level of our `Greetings` distribution like so:
+command from the top level of our `Greetings` distribution like so:

 `dzil build`